Stillwater · Slate · Mid-Wales / Cambrian Mountains

 When

-Current conditions suit Abernant Farm Fishery well for late spring tactics.
+Current conditions suit Abernant Farm Fishery well for summer tactics.
 The ripple should help fish move and feed more confidently.

 Where